DVASM/TicTacToe-HUG/Documents/administration_manual.md

 Run the following commands
 1. npm run build
 2. npm run start
 3. open localhost:8080 on your browser
 The webapp can also be deployed on Heroku [TicTacToe][heroku].

   [heroku]: https://motherfuckingwebsite.com/

 ## Maintenance
-idk mand
+If the code should be refactored or changed it must be done
+on a seperate branch and then a pull request should be created.